-qz criterium = DOUBLE
+qz_criterium = DOUBLE

 Value used to split stable from unstable eigenvalues in reordering the Generalized Schur decomposition used for solving first order problems.
-Default: 1.000001 (except when estimating with lik_init option equal to 1: the default is 0.999999 in that case; see Estimation).
+Default: 1.0000001 (except when estimating with lik_init option equal to 1: the default is 0.999999 in that case; see Estimation based on likelihood).